AviatrixSystems/Docs/HowTos/tgw_plan.rst

 This step is the opposite of Step 6.

-Disable Aviatrix Transit GW for Hybrid Connection
+Disable Aviatrix Transit GW for TGW function
 ------------------------------------------------------------------

 This step deletes the eth1 interface and other resources associated with the  Aviatrix Transit GW